BohlmannS/437socialapp/README.md

 - npm start

 The public folder is accessible over the internet.
 It holds the html and css for the webpages as well as the javascript on those pages.
+Anthing inside of here the users have access to.
+They can see the actual code if they want.
 The routes folder holds the routes.
 Ex: app-public-dns:3000/login.
 Anyone can request data from these routes, but the actual code inside them is not visible at all to the internet.

 ## Making changes in live